The 6 Best Tips for Writing Product Packaging DescriptionsBy: phase1

 When telling your story on your product packaging, keep your focus on how the customer fits into it.
 It isn’t your brand or your product that should be painted as the hero of the story, but instead, it should be the customer who decides to put your brand and product to use.
 Your audience should imagine themselves succeeding at solving their problem with the help of your product.

-Here are some tips on using your packaging copy to empower your customer, so that they can see themselves as the protagonist in your product narrative:
+Here are some tips on using your packaging copy and product descriptions to empower your customer, so that they can see themselves as the protagonist in your product narrative:

 - Put yourself in the customer’s shoes.
 To do this, you may need to create an ideal customer template, complete with their problems, wants and needs.
 Use the data you come up with to create copy that shows just how your product can help address the places where your ideal customer is struggling.
 Your readers are in a hurry and relying on their impulses to make decisions — you need to understand their way of thinking and use pain points they identify with.